 A third difference is in the breadth of the outcome and the related time frame for achieving the outcomes of therapy.
 While the average length of SFT is 7 sessions, the average length of CBT is typically closer to 25 sessions.

-Solution Focused Therapy vs. Problem Solving Therapy
+Solution Focused Therapy Vs. Problem Solving Therapy

-SFT is very similar to Problem Solving Therapy (PST) in the length of time expected to achieve the outcomes.
+SFT is very similar to problem solving therapy (PST) in the length of time expected to achieve the outcomes.
 PST is often limited to a maximum of 10 sessions, compared to an average of 7 for SFT.
 A difference is in the attention given to describing and understanding the presenting problem.
 In PST, it is assumed that a thorough understanding of the problem and its history is critical to its solution.

 One of the methods used in PST is to reframe the problem, possibly as an opportunity for self-growth instead of just a hurdle to overcome.
-The PST therapist may help the client discover a new meaning for the problem in a way that facilitates thinking of new solutions.9
+The PST therapist may help the client discover a new meaning for the problem in a way that facilitates thinking of new solutions.10

-Solution Focused Therapy vs Short Term Psychodynamic Psychotherapy
+Solution Focused Therapy Vs. Short Term Psychodynamic Psychotherapy

-In a large-scale randomized study, SFT was compared to both short term psychodynamic psychotherapy (SPP) and long-term psychodynamic psychotherapy (LPP).10 The presenting problems were mild to moderate anxiety, depression, and inability to work.
+In a large-scale randomized study, SFT was compared to both short term psychodynamic psychotherapy (SPP) and long-term psychodynamic psychotherapy (LPP).11 The presenting problems were mild to moderate anxiety, depression, and inability to work.
 The average treatment length for SFT clients was 10 sessions, while the SPP clients received 19 sessions, and the LPP clients received 232 sessions.
 The SFT and SPP were about equally effective and both produced results sooner than the LPP.
-However, when clients were re-evaluated three years after beginning treatment, the LPP clients showed the greatest benefits.11
+However, when clients were re-evaluated three years after beginning treatment, the LPP clients showed the greatest benefits.12

 History of Solution-Focused Therapy

-Solution-focused therapy was developed in the late 1970’s by Insoo Kim Berg and Steve de Shazer at the Brief Family Therapy Center in Milwaukee, Wisconsin.
+Solution-focused therapy was developed in the late 1970s by Insoo Kim Berg and Steve de Shazer at the Brief Family Therapy Center in Milwaukee, Wisconsin.
 Korean-born Berg had been trained in the psychodynamic therapy model.
 She and her partner Steve de Shazer recognized the problem of limited time, energy, and money in treating families who came to the center for help.

 Along with a team of colleagues, Berg and de Shazer developed SFT based upon their observations of therapy sessions over the course of several years.
 They took note of the questions and the behaviors which were associated with clients’ reports of progress.
-The most effective of the questions and techniques were incorporated into the SFT approach.1
+The most effective of the questions and techniques were incorporated into the SFT approach.4

 The methods of SFT continued to develop gradually over the next three decades, and they continue to change to meet the needs of different client groups in schools and workplaces.
 It is currently practiced in North and South America, as well as Asia and Europe.